emberjs/rfcs/text/0000-rfc-stages.md

 or some semi-obvious variation of it."
 (When the answer to the latter question is "no", then the appropriate response is to close the RFC, not postpone it.)

  As of the writing of this RFC, there are over [70 open pull requests](https://github.com/emberjs/rfcs/pulls) for Ember's RFCs.
-Having so many open PRs is confusing for everyone but the core team, yet simply closing many of these PRs would not reflect the reality of the wish to bring these good ideas into Ember.
+Having so many open PRs is confusing for everyone, yet simply closing many of these PRs would not reflect the reality of the wish to bring these good ideas into Ember.

 Another aspect of Rust's process that is relevant is the idea of modification, which is already part of Ember's process, but not widely used: